libp2p/specs/kad-dht/README.md

 Code snippets use a Go-like syntax.

+## Replication parameter (`k`)

+The amount of replication is governed by the replication parameter `k`.
+The default value for `k` is 20.

 ## Kademlia routing table

 The data structure backing this system is a k-bucket routing table, closely following the design outlined in the Kademlia paper [0].
-The default value for `k` is 20, and the maximum bucket count matches the size of the SHA256 function, i.e. 256 buckets.
+The bucket size is equal to the replication paramter `k`, and the maximum bucket count matches the size of the SHA256 function, i.e. 256 buckets.

 The routing table is unfolded lazily, starting with a single bucket at position 0 (representing the most distant peers), and splitting it subsequently as closer peers are found, and the capacity of the nearmost bucket is exceeded.

-## Alpha concurrency factor (α)
+## Alpha concurrency parameter (`α`)

 The concurrency of node and value lookups are limited by parameter `α`, with a default value of 3.
 This implies that each lookup process can perform no more